Mahesh Raghvan: Reception

 "He’s a youth icon in the music field, a YouTube sensation and boasts of over 6,00,000 fan following online.
-Chennai-based music fusion artiste Mahesh Raghvan is known for his unique brand of peppy and urbane Carnatic music."
+Music fusion artiste Mahesh Raghvan is known for his unique brand of peppy and urbane Carnatic music."

 "Raghvan is a carnatic music fusion performer who has gained notoriety for experimenting with classical music.
 Those experiments have garnered him millions of views on YouTube and Facebook, as fans watch Raghvan perform on his iPad.
 He’s also tackled modern songs and transformed them into classical Indian music."

 "A Carnatic fusion artiste, Mahesh has been gaining enormous popularity, especially among the millennials, for his hip, foot-tapping Carnatic versions of popular songs — some of which are arguably better than the original compositions."